pcmarks/ElixirFBP/README.md

 ElixirFBP.Graph keeps track of the FBP graph that is currently being built and/or run.
 It knows how to handle FBP protocol graph commands.

+An ElixirFBP.Subscription serves as connection between any two components, hence there is one Subscription per FBP graph edge.
+The components correspond to the publisher and subscriber in the [Reactive Stream protocol](http://www.reactive-streams.org/).
+A Subscription can limit the number of Information Packets that can be sent from a publisher to a subscriber, that is, "back pressure" can be applied to the publisher.

-The Elixir Cowboy [package](https://github.com/ninenines/cowboy) provides web socket support for both the sending and receiving of frames.
+The [Elixir Cowboy package](https://github.com/ninenines/cowboy) provides web socket support for both the sending and receiving of frames.
 The module FBPNetwork.FBPHandler is used by Cowboy to parse NoFlo protocol messages and to call the appropriate function in the Runtime, Network, and Graph GenServers.